 Nothing is worse than using materials that don’t match your roof.
 Make sure you buy shingles that match the ones you already have, as blotchy colours on the roof can seriously damage the value of your home.

 - Bruised, cracked or loose shingles (the rectangles that make up the majority of the roof)

 - Pay attention to the edges of roof attachments.
 Where a chimney, air conditioner or metal flashing meets the roof is a vulnerable point that needs special attention.

 - Inspect the ridge capping and metal components of the roof.
 These can often come loose and should be repaired to ensure the integrity of your structure.

 Make sure the problem is something you can fix yourself

-It might be a no-brainer but not all roof issues are made equal, some are much harder to fix than others.
-A couple of loose shingles or repairing a ridge cap might be doable by yourself but extensive structural damage or having to work with heavy components might require a professional.
+It might be a no-brainer, but not all roof issues are equal; some are harder to fix than others.
+A couple of loose shingles or repairing a ridge cap might be doable by yourself, but extensive structural damage or having to work with heavy components might require a professional.

 Always do the maths at home before you start buying materials.
-If you need to buy shoes, ladders, safety ropes and building materials it might be cheaper to call in the roofing professionals.
-Similarly professionals can often buy materials in bulk, meaning that paying a professional to fix the roof might not be much more expensive than doing it yourself.
+If you need to buy shoes, ladders, safety ropes and building materials, calling in the roofing professionals might be cheaper.
+Similarly, professionals can often buy materials in bulk, meaning paying a professional to fix the roof might not be much more expensive than doing it yourself.